USS Rijndam: Troopship

 In March 1919 Princess Matoika and Rijndam raced each other from Saint-Nazaire to Newport News.
 Princess Matoika was the swifter ship, but Rijndam recruited volunteers from the 133rd Field Artillery Regiment aboard as extra stokers for her furnaces, and with their help she narrowly won the race.

 Rijndams final troop repatriation voyage was from Brest, and reached New York on 4 August 1919.
 On 11 August 1919 Rijndam was transferred from the Cruiser and Transport Force to the 3rd Naval District in New York.
 She was decommissioned, and on 22 October 1919 she was returned to her owners.

 Later career

 On 31 July 1920 Rijndam returned to commercial service between Rotterdam and New York.
 In May 1925 she was refitted as a two-class ship, with cabin class replacing her first and second class accommodation.
 In May 1926 she reverted to being a three-class ship, but the classes were called cabin, tourist and third.

+In 1926 and 1928, the ship served as the campus for the Floating University, a program that inspired what would become Semester at Sea.

 On 16 April 1929 Rijndam left Rotterdam on her final voyage to New York.
 In May she was sold to Frank Rijsdijk's Industriëele Ondernemingen NV, which scrapped her at Hendrik-Ido-Ambacht.